 The Fifth Generation of Console Video Games (sometimes referred to as the 32/64-bit Era, but referring to consoles by their bits started to fall out of style in this gen) was a time of many of the biggest leaps forward in the industry in terms of design, graphics, and storytelling in video games, as well as the way video games were viewed and played.

 The big word of this era was 3D.
-Star Fox
+The 16-bit era had a few scattered experiments to bring polygons to primarily sprite-based consoles (most notably Star Fox

 hit the arcades, polygons really took off.
 Suddenly, the addition of a third dimension seemed to make the sprites of the past look outdated, and polygons were said to be the future of video gaming.
 Both Nintendo